nmlgc/ReC98/Research/Borland C++ decompilation.md

 | `CWD`<br />`SUB AX, DX`<br />`SAR AX, 1` | `AX / 2`, `AX` is *int* |
 | `MOV [new_var], AX`<br />`CWD`<br />`XOR AX, DX`<br />`SUB AX, DX` | `abs(AX)`, defined in `<stdlib.h>`. `AX` is *int* |

-* When bit-testing the a variable with a 16-bit mask via `&` in a conditional expression, the `TEST` is optimized to cover just the high or low byte, if
+* When bit-testing a variable with a 16-bit mask via `&` in a conditional expression, the `TEST` is optimized to cover just the high or low byte, if
   possible:
   ```c